leaderdevops/metasploit-framework/documentation/modules/auxiliary/admin/aws/aws_launch_instances.md

 the module launches the host via the AWS API specifying that it should associate a public IP address.

-When the host has passed its primary system checks, the IP address will be displayed.
-We can use this IP address to SSH to the host.
-Please note that most users will want to set the `SEC_GROUP_CIDR` option to restrict access to our new Cloud host.

 ## Options

 The Launch Instances module is an auxiliary module that can be loaded using the